Personal website of

 mailto:home070704@persjohn.net

-A picture is worth a thousand words, but digital images often chew up file size and bandwidth so I lean toward text for my website.
-I like to put links to images so people can easily browse the text and decide whether to look at an image before launching the download.
-For example, here's a photo of Diane and me (310 kb).
+A picture is worth a thousand words, but digital images often chew up file size and bandwidth so I lean toward text for my website, so people can browse and decide whether to look at more before clicking the link.

 My Science and Religion material was prepared for presentation at our church, Christ the King Lutheran Church.
-I first attended the annual conference of IRAS in 1999, and my reflections are here, plus information from a local Science and Religion Discussion Group I organized.
-Some of my musings include short essays on the Enigma of Time, on Emergence, on The Future of Religion, and a review of Douglas Hofstadter’s book I Am a Strange Loop.
+I first attended the annual conference of IRAS in 1999, and my reflections are here.
+Some of my musings include short essays on the Enigma of Time, on Emergence, on The Future of Religion, a review of Douglas Hofstadter’s book I Am a Strange Loop, on intellectual solvent, and my wish for Gigaworld.
 Since I work a lot with computers, I sometimes think software makes us stupid.
-There’s also a page of recommended links to places in our home town of Houston, Texas, where we live in Hammersmith.
+But I also find beauty in technical work, and when a friend who teaches Art Appreciation to college freshmen asked for ideas, I suggested a STEAM prize.

-Since we use this as our home page, some of our favorite links include search engines Google, Yahoo, PubMed, dictionary Merriam-Webster, encyclopedia Wikipedia and Arts & Letters Daily.
-Books are at Amazon and Barnes and Noble, travel at Travelocity; radio at NPR, phone numbers with Switchboard; and of course Mapquest.
+Since we use this as our home page, some of our favorite links include search engines Google, Yahoo, PubMed, maps at Google Maps, social networking on Facebook, dictionary Merriam-Webster, encyclopedia Wikipedia, the New York Times, and Arts & Letters Daily.
+Find shopping at Amazon, travel at Travelocity; and radio at NPR.
 As well, we have a separate page of favorites.